anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One must be fond of people and trust them if one is not to make a mess of life.
+Quote: Wisdom alone is the science of other sciences.

-By: E. M. Forster
+By: Plato